 Topics determined by the instructor might consider particular filmmakers or cinematic movements and interdisciplinary or thematic concerns.
 It may be taken more than once with different topics.

 ENG 107: Film and Literature

-Prerequisite: ENG 207 or FILM 215 or consent of the
+FILM 215: Introduction to Film Studies Prerequisite: ENG 207 or FILM 215 or consent of the instructor.
+Attributes Upper-Level Diversity International

-instructor.

 FILM 342: Japanese Cinema